-The software allows you to share login credentials and notes directly via email, and the whole process is as easy as ABC.
+The software allows you to share web browser login credentials and notes directly via email, and the whole process is as easy as ABC.

 Just select the item you want to share, punch in the email address of your fellow Dashlane user, and hit ‘Share’.
 It’s that simple!

 Moreover, you get the power to decide whether the recipient can see the login credentials or not.
 (Or if you want to use the password changer to update it after they login once.)